A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

-The rest of this paper is organized as follows: Section \ref{sec::ProbDef} formally defines the problem and presents our assumptions.
-Section \ref{sec::Back} provides a brief overview of SVGD.
-Section \ref{sec::method} details our proposed \textsf{Stein-MAP-Seq} algorithm.
-Section~\ref{sec::results} presents estimation results across diverse scenarios and compares them with existing methods.
-Finally, Section \ref{sec::conclusion} presents the conclusion.
+The remainder of this paper is organized as follows: Section~\ref{sec::ProbDef} formally defines the problem and presents our assumptions.
+Section~\ref{sec::Back} provides a brief overview of SVGD.
+Section~\ref{sec::method} details the proposed \textsf{Stein-MAP-Seq} algorithm.
+Section~\ref{sec::results} presents estimation results across diverse scenarios and compares performance with existing methods.
+Finally, Section~\ref{sec::conclusion} concludes the paper.
+Proofs and auxiliary results are provided in the appendices.